simutrador/simutrador-docs/docs/index.md

+# SimuTrador

-# SimuTrador – Complete Trading Simulation Platform
+## Complete Trading Simulation Platform

-## Overview

 **SimuTrador** is a comprehensive trading simulation platform combining robust historical data management with high-fidelity order execution simulation.

-It consists of three integrated systems:

-1. **OHLCV Data Manager** – fetch, store, and process historical market data
-2. **SimuTrador Server** – simulate real-time order execution with realistic market conditions
-3. **SimuTrador Client** – Python SDK for server communication
+It consists of three integrated systems, the data manager that internally handles the download and update of candles up to 1 minute, the Simulation Server which simulates real-time order execution and market conditions and the Simulation client which provides an SDK for connecting to the server.

 Together, they provide a full solution for **strategy development, backtesting, and validation**.